 Maha buildings to get CCTVs in phased manner: Deshmukh

-CCTV cameras will be installed in buildings in Maharashtra in a phased manner starting with bigger cities like Mumbai, Pune and Nagpur, state Home Minister Anil Deshmukh said on Friday.
+CCTV cameras will be installed in buildings in Maharashtra in a phased manner starting with bigger cities like Mumbai, Pune and Nagpur to maintain law and order, state Home Minister Anil Deshmukh said on Friday.
 He was speaking to reporters here.

+"We are starting with cities like Mumbai, Pune and Nagpur which already have CCTV cameras.
+Subsequently, other cities will be covered phase-wise," said Deshmukh.
+"CCTVs are being installed in cities like Mumbai, Pune and Nagpur to maintain law and order.
+There are 5,000 CCTV cameras in Mumbai and another 5,000 will be added.
+We are planning to change construction rules of PWD for having CCTV in every building.
+We are planning to enact such a law very soon," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)